I purchased my first K5/Jimmy September 2019

 Life was really good after that:

-Then after taking it on its first ‘maiden voyage’ round trip of just over 80 miles, the thermostat stuck on me during the drive along with a faulty temp gauge and caused me to blow a head gasket:
+Then after taking it on its first ‘maiden voyage’ round trip of just over 80 miles the fans basically quit cooling.
+(Electric fans).

 So, like any man with tools, I began tearing the heads off the engine.
-A coolant pressure test showed a stuck thermostat and compression tests showed cylinder 8 was full of coolant:
+A compression test showed cylinder 8 was full of coolant:

-After inspecting the cylinder walls I am still not 100% they are not cracked in #8.
+After inspecting the cylinder walls I am still not 100% they are not cracked in #8 (they weren’t and it was honed out).
 It appears a ring seized/broke or possibly someone had broken a spark plug end into the cylinder at some point:

 In the meantime I am able to button up some of the smaller things.